mothur/mothur.github.io/_wiki/shhh.flows.md

 -   GQY1XT001.A01.v35.shhh.fasta - idealized fasta sequence data
     containing the de-noised sequences
--   GQY1XT001.A01.v35.shhh.names - a names file that maps each read to an idealized fasta sequence
+-   GQY1XT001.A01.v35.shhh.names - a name file that maps each read to an idealized fasta sequence
 -   GQY1XT001.A01.v35.shhh.qual - quality scores on a 100 point scale
     and should not be confused with the more conventional phred scores.
 -   GQY1XT001.A01.v35.shhh.groups - a group file indicating the group
-    that each sequence in the names file comes from
+    that each sequence in the name file comes from
 -   GQY1XT001.A01.v35.shhh.counts - a summary of the original translated
     sequences sorted with their idealized sequence counterpart